 Caramel cream filling:

-- 1 sweetened condensed milk (14 ounces / 400 g)
+- 14 ounces sweetened condensed milk

 Misc.:

-- ½ cup walnut shelled
+- ½ cup ground walnuts

 Instructions

-- Place the assembled Medovnik honey cake in the refrigerator and let rest overnight.
+- Place the assembled Medovník honey cake in the refrigerator and let rest overnight.
 The cake is beautifully soft, firm, and perfect for slicing the next day.

 Notes

-- Makes 12 slices.
+- One Medovnik cake makes 12 slices.

-- Let the honey cake rest overnight in the refrigerator before serving.
+- Let the Medovník honey cake rest overnight in the refrigerator before serving.
 Refrigerate covered with plastic wrap.
 Well stored as described it lasts about a week.

 Mary